psolimine/psolimine/content/publications/ocnm/index.md

 ---
-title: 'The robustness of lemons in experimental markets'
+title: 'Input design for the optimal control of networked moments'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Blake Dunkle
-  - R. Mark Isaac
   - admin
+  - Anke Meyer-Baese

 # Author notes (optional)
 author_notes: ''

-date: '2022-01-02'
+date: '2022-12-15'
 doi: ''

 # Schedule page publish date (NOT publication's date).